 Our objective was to conduct a process evaluation of the CHOICES (Choosing Healthy Options in College Environments and Settings) study, a large, randomized, controlled trial designed to prevent unhealthy weight gain in young adults (aged 18-35) attending 2-year community colleges in the USA.
 The 24-month intervention consisted of participation in an academic course and a social networking and support website.
 Among intervention participants, completion rates for most course activities were >80%, reflecting a high level of dose received.
 Course retention and participant satisfaction were also high.
-Engagement results, however, were mixed with less than half of participants in the online and hybrid sections of the course reporting that they interacted with course materials \geq 3 h/week, but 50-75% reporting that they completed required lessons 'all/very thoroughly'.
-Engagement in the website during the first month, but then declining to 25-40% during the following 23 months of the intervention.
+Engagement results, however, were mixed with less than half of participants in the online and hybrid sections of the course reporting that they interacted with course materials ≥3 h/week, but 50-75% reporting that they completed required lessons 'all/very thoroughly'.
+Engagement in the website activities was also mixed with more than half of intervention participants logging onto the website during the first month, but then declining to 25-40% during the following 23 months of the intervention.
 Intervention engagement is a challenge of online interventions and a challenge of working with the young adult age group in general.
 Additional research is needed to explore strategies to support engagement among this population, particularly for relatively long intervention durations.